 This will give you an overview of how the system is running.
-For example, if you see in the Summary section, you will know about top process which is using the most CPU, the top apps which are using Network bandwidth and also the top outbound and inbound IP address.
-The summary will also tell you about the apps which are taking a lot of memory.
+For example, if you see in the Summary section, you will know about the top process, which is using the most CPU, the top apps, which are using network bandwidth, and also the top outbound and inbound IP addresses.
+The summary will also tell you about the apps, which take up a lot of memory.

-For troubleshooting, check which system is being used more than usual.
-For example, if the disk is being choked, go to the Disk details section below and check which files and processes are using the most disk time.
-The disk breakdown will tell you which processes are consuming the most disk.
+For troubleshooting, check which system resources are being used more than usual.
+For example, if the disk is being choked, go to the Disk details section below and check which files and processes use the most disk time.
+The disk breakdown will tell you which processes consume the most disks.

-Create a custom performance report in Windows 10
+Create a Custom Performance Report in Windows 11/10

 If you have specific requirements, you can also create custom reports in Performance Monitor.
 To create a custom report, you will need to create a custom data collector set.